 Preppers prepare for one apocalyptic event

-While the producers of Doomsday Preppers did seek out interesting characters (its has to be good TV, right?) the idea that each prepper prepares for a separate apocalyptic event (financial collapse, invasion, famine, EMP, pandemic) just doesn’t hold water.
+While the producers of Doomsday Preppers did seek out interesting characters (it has to be good TV, right?) the idea that each prepper prepares for a separate apocalyptic event (financial collapse, invasion, famine, EMP, pandemic) just doesn’t hold water.
 Most times, preppers don’t even gather the resources to address apocalyptic events, and when they do they approach it rationally understanding the summary risk of these events, rather than focusing on individual scenarios.

 Preppers only prepare for the world to end

-Sure, some preppers have bunkers, fall out shelters, over twelve months worth of supplies, or are homesteading off-grid.
+Sure, some preppers have bunkers, fall-out shelters, over twelve months’ worth of supplies, or are homesteading off-grid.
 But those people are the minority.
-Most preppers are prepared for every day challenges, regional disasters, and national emergencies.
+Most preppers are prepared for everyday challenges, regional disasters, and national emergencies.

 Preppers are solitary ‘lone wolf’ types

 The ‘Mad Max fantasy’ exists, but it is not a part of practical prepping.
-Self sufficiency is important, but so is community engagement.
+Self-sufficiency is important, but so is community engagement.
 Throughout history, people have come together to overcome insurmountable odds.
 Ignoring the power of a prepared community is usually an error made with inexperience or overconfidence.